Vyral/shawn-lepp-recruiting/_drafts/protect-yourself-and-your-buyers-in-multiple-offer-situations.md

 {% include youtube.html %}

+<center><em>Here’s how to protect yourself and your buyer in a multiple-offer situation.</em></center>

-Our spring market is already crazy, and multiple-offer situations are popping up everywhere.
+<br>Our spring market is already crazy, and multiple-offer situations are popping up everywhere.
 When representing buyers in this scenario, you need to protect both them and yourself.
 Here are a few things to keep in mind in order to do so.

 First of all, does your buyer need to do a home inspection?
 Have they seen the home well enough?
 It might cost a few extra dollars, but **we recommend getting a pre-inspection**.
 Make sure your buyer knows exactly what’s in that house.
 I also highly advise you to have the inspector record any issues in writing.